Thompson Square: 2010–2012: Thompson Square

-2012–14: Just Feels Good
+2012–2014: Just Feels Good

 Thompson Square's fifth single, "If I Didn't Have You", made its chart debut in late 2012 and reached number one on the Country Airplay chart in May 2013.
 The duo wrote this song with Sellers and Jenkins.
 It served as the lead single to their second Stoney Creek album, Just Feels Good, which was released on March 26, 2013.
 The album's second single, "Everything I Shouldn't Be Thinking About", was released to country radio on June 10, 2013.
 Thompson Square and Murphy wrote this song with Brett James, and in early 2014, it became the duo's fourth Top 10 hit.
 The album's third single, "Testing the Water", was released to country radio on April 21, 2014, although after only two months, "I Can't Outrun You", was released as the fourth single on June 23, 2014, and neither made the Top 40.

 The duo won the 2013 Academy of Country Music Award for Vocal Duo of the Year.

 2015–present: Masterpiece

 Thompson Square's first single in nearly a year, "Trans Am," was released in March 2015.
 It peaked at number 44 on the Country Airplay charts.
 On August 4, 2015, the duo revealed they were expecting their first child, due in January.
 Their son, Rigney Cooper, was born in January 2016.
 The duo decided to leave Stoney Creek in 2016 after poor performance of singles.
 In November 2018, Thompson Square published a children's book titled Time To Get Dressed, which teaches children how to get ready for their day.

 In 2018, they self-released their third album, Masterpiece.
 In March 2019, Thompson Square signed a recording deal with Reviver Entertainment, and the title track from their third album was released on July 22, 2019, as its first single.
 It debuted on the Billboard Country Airplay chart at number 60 in November 2019, making it their first appearance on the chart in three years.

 On April 8, 2022, the duo released a new single "Country In My Soul," co-written by Lainey Wilson, Daniel Ross and James McNair.
 On April 28, 2022, Entertainment Focus reported that "Country In My Soul" was the second most added song of the week by radio stations nationwide.

-They will embark on "Country In My Soul Tour" from July to October 2022.
+Thompson Square embarked on "Country In My Soul Tour" from July to October 2022.
+On March 10, 2023, their new single, "Without You" was released.

+On October 11, 2024 Thompson Square released the single "Make America Great Again" (featuring Gretchen Wilson, John Rich, and Jerrod Niemann), a song endorsing Donald Trump for president of the United States for the 2024 United States presidential election.